 - Helping people to make sense of a complex scientific issue.

-Staff, trustees and directors of the supporting organisations and previous or current members of the judging panel and their direct relations are not eligible for nomination for the prize, though they may nominate.
-It is open to anyone else, including people who have published with or worked with either organisation as contributors, advisers or in other collaborations.
+Staff, trustees and directors of the supporting organisations and previous winners and previous or current members of the judging panel and their direct relations are not eligible for nomination for the prize, though they may nominate.
+It is open to anyone else, including those commended or nominated in previous years and people who have published with or worked with either organisation as contributors, advisers or in other collaborations.

 Evaluation & Judging